1981 Seychelles coup attempt: Tanzania involvement

-Tanzanian troops were helping man airport and coastal defense positions after the coup attempt by mercenaries, Maj.
+Tanzanian troops were helping man airport and coastal defence positions after the coup attempt by mercenaries, Maj.
 James Michel, the Seychelles Information Minister reported.

-Major Michel, who was also Chief of Staff of the Seychelles Defense Forces, said Tanzanian soldiers, who had been training the Seychelles Army since 1977, had almost all gone home before the mercenaries attacked the airport on the main island of Mahe on Nov.
-25.
+Major Michel, who was also Chief of Staff of the Seychelles Defense Forces, said Tanzanian soldiers, who had been training the Seychelles Army since 1977, had almost all gone home before the mercenaries attacked the airport on the main island of Mahe on 25 November.

-But right after the attack Tanzania sent combat troops and they are now supplementing our own defense forces at the airport and coastal defense positions to help us counter any future aggressions, Major Michel said.
+But right after the attack Tanzania sent combat troops and they are now supplementing our own defence forces at the airport and coastal defence positions to help us counter any future aggressions, Major Michel said.
 They will stay as long as is needed.

 United Nations Commission

 On 15 December 1981, the United Nations Security Council convened a commission of enquiry to investigate the invasion and to report its findings to the Security Council.
 The commission, composed of Panamanian, Irish and Japanese representatives concluded that "..it was 'hard to believe' South Africa had no prior knowledge of the plot to overthrow the leftist government on the Indian Ocean island."
-In the second report, the Commission reported that evidence implicating the South African authorities had emerged and said 'it is not now disputed' that Hoare had approached the South African national intelligence service and was referred to members of the defense forces.
+In the second report, the Commission reported that evidence implicating the South African authorities had emerged and said 'it is not now disputed' that Hoare had approached the South African national intelligence service and was referred to members of the defence forces.
 The panel said it uncovered several other matters 'which it considers clearly established' South African involvement: